 A few weeks back, we spoke with legendary LaBelle ladies Patti LaBelle, Nona Hendryx and Sarah Dash about why they reunited, how they deal with over-anxious fans and the story behind the politically-charged songs on their new album, Back To Now.
-Read the interview and watch some explosive performance footage after the jump.
+Read the Q&A and watch some explosive performance footage after the jump.
 (You will cry real tears, girl.
 We promise.)

 Why did LaBelle decide to reunite and record an album?

 Patti: I’ve been lying to the public for the past four years, saying that we’re going to get together really soon at every show I did.
 The audience would go crazy and I knew I was telling a fib but I knew that eventually we would do it.
 My plate was so full, I couldn’t find the time when Sarah was ready or when Nona was ready.
 It was basically me messing up.